Getting Started with Limnoria/Supybot

 <supybot> user: apropos, clearmores, completenick, help, last, list, more, noticetell, ping, source, tell, and version

-This listed all the commands in the Misc plugin.
-If you want to see the help for any command, just use the help command:
+This lists all the commands in the Misc plugin.
+If you want to see the help for a specific command, you can then use the help command:

 <user> supybot: help help